 - Bruising more easily due to a drop in platelets – you may have nosebleeds, bleeding gums after brushing your teeth, or lots of tiny red spots or bruises on your arms or legs (known as petechia)

-- Aching joints (arthralgia) and muscles (myalgia) affects about 6 out of 10 people (60%) – it may start a couple of days after treatment and last for about 5 days
+- Aching joints (arthralgia) and muscles (myalgia) happen in about 6 out of 10 people (60%) – this may start a couple of days after treatment and last for about 5 days

 - Mild allergic reactions occur in more than 3 out of 10 people (34%) – this usually shows as a rash or a red face

-- Feeling or being sick is generally very well controlled with anti sickness injections and tablets, so tell your doctor or nurse if you still have sickness – they can give you other anti sickness medicines
+- Feeling or being sick is generally very well controlled with anti sickness injections and tablets – tell your doctor or nurse if you still have sickness so that they can give you other anti sickness medicines

 - Hair loss (alopecia) may be complete and includes all body hair but your hair will grow back after your treatment ends – a cold cap may help to stop you losing your hair.
 Cold caps are not suitable for all types of cancer, so talk to your doctor or nurse about whether it may help you

 - Low blood pressure during the treatment – your nurse will check your blood pressure regularly

 - Mouth sores and ulcers

 - Diarrhoea – drink plenty of fluids and tell your doctor or nurse if diarrhoea becomes severe or lasts more than a couple of days because you could get dehydrated

 - You may feel a bit tipsy because the paclitaxel drip contains alcohol to help dissolve the drug – it is the equivalent of a large glass of wine or a pint of beer

 Between 1 and 10 in every 100 people have one or more of these.

 - Inflammation around the drip site – if you notice any signs of redness, swelling or leaking at your drip site, tell your chemotherapy nurse immediately